spine-tools/Spine-Toolbox/docs/source/getting_started.rst

 --------------------------------------------

-.. note:: The Data Connection item is used to hold generic data files, so that other items, notably Importer and Tool items, can make use of that data.
+.. note:: The Data Connection item is used to hold generic data files, so that other items, notably Importer and Tool, can make use of that data.

 Let's add a Data Connection item to our project, so that we're able to pass the file ``input.txt`` to 'say hello world'.
 To add a Data Connection item, drag-and-drop the Data Connection icon (|dc_icon|) from the **Toolbar**